Urban Agriculture Cooperative (UAC)

 Custom Van Decal Wrap

-Lastly, we created and included some guidelines and procedures to follow when operating the van for new members of the packing or delivery team.
+Lastly, we also created and included some guidelines and procedures to follow when operating the van for new members of the packing or delivery team.

-Interior Posters
+Interior Posters - Final Versions

-Final Version - Back Doors
+Final Version - Side & Back Doors

 Next